Skip to content

 The Grand Canal, Piazzetta and Dogana in Venice by Canaletto, 1730, at Tatton Park, Cheshire | © National Trust Images/John Bethell

-What is Beyond the View: Canaletto?
+What to expect from Beyond the View: Canaletto?

 A journey of discovery